Ayesh/Composer-Preload/README.md

 By default, the preload file will contain a small snippet at the top that will quit the script immediately if Opcache is not available.
-If you plan to include this `vendor/preload.php` file from another script, you can use the special command line option `composer preoad --no-status-check` that will make the `vendor/preload.php` file not contain these checks, so you can incude multiple `vendor/preload.php` files across all your projects without running the same snippet over and over.
+If you plan to include this `vendor/preload.php` file from another script, you can use the special command line option `composer preload --no-status-check` that will make the `vendor/preload.php` file not contain these checks, so you can incude multiple `vendor/preload.php` files across all your projects without running the same snippet over and over.
 It is recommended that you make sure Opcache is enabled before doing so.
 Feel free to copypasta the snippet from one of your generated preload files.